CourseReps/ECEN689-Fall2018/Tutorials/tutorial_bokeh.md

 If you're using Python, we strongly recommend you use [Anaconda Python package manager](https://www.anaconda.com)

 * Make sure you have *Bokeh* installed on your machine.
 To do that, type in the terminal:
-> conda list <
+> conda list
-* this command will list all installed packages alphabetically.
+* The above command will list all installed packages alphabetically.
 If *Bokeh* is not listed, you can install it using:
 > conda install bokeh
-The above command will install the latest version of *Bokeh* available on Anaconda's server.
+* The above command will install the latest version of *Bokeh* available on Anaconda's server.
 * to update *Bokeh* to the lastest version, type the following into the terminal:
 > conda update bokeh
 and if you want to update all packages, you can use: